Accountant Interview Questions: 30+ Questions with Expert Answers (2026)

 What is the best answer for 'Why do you want to work in accounting?'

-Avoid generic answers about 'loving numbers.'
-Instead, connect accounting to business impact: 'Accounting is the foundation of every business decision — it translates operations into data that drives strategy.
-I'm drawn to [specific area: audit integrity, tax optimization, financial reporting] because [specific reason tied to your experience].'
-Ground the answer in something concrete you've done or learned.
+Never say 'I've always been good with numbers.'
+Instead: 'Accounting is the foundation of every business decision — it translates operations into data that drives strategy.
+I'm drawn to [audit integrity / tax optimization / financial reporting] because [specific experience that proved it].'
+Ground the answer in something concrete — a project, an internship, a moment when accuracy mattered.

 What technical topics should I study for an accounting interview?

-Focus on: the three financial statements and how they connect, accrual vs cash basis accounting, common journal entries (depreciation, accruals, deferrals), account reconciliation methodology, revenue recognition principles (ASC 606), and basic internal controls.
-For CPA roles, add audit sampling, materiality thresholds, and SOX compliance.
+Core: three financial statements and their connections, accrual vs cash basis, common journal entries (depreciation, accruals, deferrals), account reconciliation methodology, revenue recognition (ASC 606), internal controls.
+CPA roles add: audit sampling, materiality thresholds, SOX compliance.
+Practice explaining each concept in 60 seconds or less — that's the real test.

 How Accounting Interviews Work